uasal/utils_config/docs/index.rst

-.. tools_pearl documentation main file.
+.. utils_config documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tools_pearl's documentation!
+Welcome to utils_config's documentation!
 ========================================================================================

 Dev Guide - Getting Started